THE BEST ROAD BIKE TIRES

 Handling is another highly subjective measurement.
-Tour magazine, which does a lot of their testing on custom designed lab fixtures and is one of the most scientifically focused and analytically driven gear testers I know, resorted to hiring a stunt rider to test out different tires and give them grip grades.
+Tour magazine, which does a lot of their testing on custom designed lab fixtures and is one of the most scientifically focused and analytically driven gear testers I know, resorted to hiring a stunt rider to test out different road bike tires and give them grip grades.
 The grades were based on how fast the rider could hit a turn on watered pavement before losing contact with the road and how well the tire provided feedback to the rider that he was about to lay it down if he didn’t slow up.

 Really.
 That was the test.
 Remind me not to sign up for that job.

-Even with this, most of the tires tested got the best rating of 1 (on a 5 point scale) and the worst got a 3 because it lost contact only a couple of kph slower than some of the better performing ones.
+Even with this, most of the road bike tires tested got the best rating of 1 (on a 5 point scale) and the worst got a 3 because it lost contact only a couple of kph slower than some of the better performing ones.
 Perhaps counting and sizing the bruises acquired after each crash would have been a more differentiated measure.